BUEC500C1/news-analyzer-primnp/README.md

 Readme consists of:
   * if entity-base API:
     * User Stories
-    * JSON requests and response
+    * JSON requests and responses
   * if procedure-base API
     * User Stories
     * List of Functions